 Adam Smith was under no illusion about the tradeoffs associated with commercial expansion, and capitalist development.

-Despite his romanticism for agriculture he regularly cites that it cannot lead to aggregate wealth.
+Despite his romanticism for agriculture, he regularly points out that it cannot lead to aggregate wealth.
 A growth in national income depends on commercial expansion.

 It is important to note that the Wealth of Nations is a historical and empirical text.